Hyperacusis / Sound Sensitivity Syndrome – What happens when I hear a sound

 When I encounter a group of people talking or hear music playing it’s feels like I’m being punched hard in the stomach.

-I walk down a central London street.
+I walk down a back street in central London.
 Suddenly a wall of sound stops me in my tracks.
 It feels like a heavy weight boxer is hitting me around the head and in the stomach.
 I see stars and cling to a wall to steady myself.
 Fifty feet away, outside a pub, the pavement is heaving with people enjoying an after work drink.

 I somehow find the strength to stagger past them and collapse onto a nearby bench.
 The experience puts me off venturing beyond the quiet streets near my flat for the rest of the year.